dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-tools-to-github-apps.rst

 To check if the tool you want to migrate has a tool name, select the tool's entry on Dockstore and look at the title on top.
 The title consists of:
 ``<image registry>/<organization name>/<repository name>/<optional tool name>:<version name>``

-If you see a tool name inserted, you must include the name field in your .dockstore.yml file.
+If you see a tool name inserted, you must include the name field in your .dockstore.yml file for the transfer to work correctly.

 .. include:: /assets/templates/tools/example-2-name.yml
   :code: